aryapatxl/Portfolio/README.md

 - **Google Analytics**: Integrated to track and analyze visitor interactions.
 - **Carousel Component**: Implemented with `react-slick`.
 - **Styling**: HTML and CSS for clean and effective design.
-- **Design Inspiration**: The design is inspired by Nick McMillan's portfolio website.
+- **Design Inspiration**: Layout is inspired by Nick McMillan's portfolio website.

 ## Deployment